wpilibsuite/frc-docs/source/docs/software/networktables/client-side-program.rst

 Building the program
 --------------------
 When building and running the program you will need some additional libraries to include with your client-side program.
-These are:
+For Java these are:

 https://frcmaven.wpi.edu/artifactory/development/edu/wpi/first/ntcore/ntcore-java/ (ntcore Java files)